gofore/aws-training/workshop/README.md

 Make sure your setup satisfies the defined prerequisites.
 After the tools are set up we are ready to roll.

 1. You should have received an email from your instructors that includes an AWS credentials CSV file.
 If not, contact your instructors and ask one.
 Copy the `credentials.csv` file to your home directory in `.aws` directory so you will end up with file `~/.aws/credentials.csv`.
+You can also place the file under `workshop`.
 2. Clone the `aws-training` repository to your local machine with git: `git clone https://github.com/gofore/aws-training.git`
 3. Change directory to `workshop/complete` where you should see `pom.xml`.
 In this directory run `mvn clean verify`.
 You should have internet access so that the integration tests can verify the access to AWS.
 The build should end with `BUILD SUCCESS`.
 If not, you can run `mvn -X clean verify` to get more detail error messages and/or contact your instructors for help.
 4. Now you should have a working environment and you are ready to get hacking!